Gender binary: Language

 Along with using the gender binary to categorize human bodies, cultures that obey the binary may also use it to label things, places, and ideas.
 For example, in American culture, people identify playing sports as a masculine activity and shopping as a feminine activity; blue is a color for boys while pink is for girls; care work is a feminine profession while management is associated with masculinity, etc.

-Some languages gender their words into masculine and feminine forms.
+Some languages gender their words into masculine and feminine forms, such as French or Spanish.